apesurd/notes.CFA/Level2/SingleNameCDS.md

 Credit default occurs only if reference (or other equal or higher seniority) bond defaults.

 [[RecoveryRate]] is determined based on the market value of the cheapest-to-deliver bond that has the same seniority as the reference obligation.
+Maturity of the bond does not matter in order to determine cheapest-to-deliver bond.